-Below, we detail echo metrology.
+Below, we detail mirror metrology.
 We then prove that it achieves the QFI of the information-bearing probe state.
-Finally, we review literature about echo metrology (that does not involve squeezing, covered in Sec.~\ref{sec_UUdag_squeeze}).
+Finally, we review literature about mirror metrology (that does not involve squeezing, covered in Sec.~\ref{sec_UUdag_squeeze}).

-Echo metrology features the following setup and protocol.
+Mirror metrology features the following setup and protocol.
 Consider a quantum probe whose Hilbert space contains a simple (unentangled, unsqueezed, etc.) state $\ket{0}$.
 A Hamiltonian $\hat H$ generates a unitary $ e^{-i \alpha \hat H}$ parameterised by an $\alpha \in \mathbb{R}$ of magnitude $| \alpha | \ll 1$.
-The following protocol implements echo metrology: \begin{enumerate} \item Initialise the probe in $\ket{0}$.
+The following protocol implements mirror metrology: \begin{enumerate} \item Initialise the probe in $\ket{0}$.
 Apply a unitary $\hat V$, preparing $| \psi \rangle \coloneqq \hat V \ket{0} .$ The unitary should not commute with $\hat H$, but identifying the optimal $\hat V$ remains an open problem (Sec.~\ref{sec_UUdag_outlook}).

 \item Evolve the probe state to $e ^{ - i \alpha \hat H }| \psi \rangle = e ^{ - i \alpha \hat H } \hat V \ket{0} .$

 \item Measure the probe in two steps.
 Invert the preparation unitary first, implementing $\hat V^{\dag} .$ Second, identify whether the sensor has returned to its initial state, by measuring $\{ \ketbra{0}{0} , \mathbb{I} - \ketbra{0}{0} \}$.
 Denote the $\ketbra{0}{0}$ outcome by $x{=}0$; and the alternative, by $x{=}1$.